-The first week of Veganuary can be a daunting and uncomfortable experience, as starting any new diet inevitably is.
-To assist you along your journey, we’ve consulted a host of plant-based eaters - with over 20 years of cumulative experience - for their top tips to make Veganuary as easy as lentil and spinach pie.
+The first week of Veganuary can be a daunting and uncomfortable experience, especially since many of us are currently stuck at home and are unable to dash out to our favourite restaurants and cafés.
+To assist you along your journey in these weird circumstances, we’ve consulted several plant-based pros - with over 25 years of cumulative experience - for their top tips to make this Veganuary as easy as lentil and spinach pie.

-From meal prepping and nutrition, to de-escalation tactics if confronted by Piers Morgan, here’s our top advice for those wanting to drop animal products for the start of the new decade.
+From meal prepping and nutrition, to de-escalation tactics if confronted by Piers Morgan, here’s our top advice for those wanting to drop animal products for the start of the new year.

 1) Don't shock your system and try to become a vegan health freak over night

-99% of plant based eaters don't survive on kale smoothies and apple cider vinegar squash.
+99% of plant-based eaters don't survive on kale smoothies and apple cider vinegar squash.
 Instead, start by choosing one of your favourite meals and substituting out the meat.
-Love a Spag bol?
-Make it as usual but with soya mince (spaghetti soyanese).
-This will be a less drastic change to your body, and you don't need to spend so much time worrying about your fermenting durian kumbucha oatmeal super juice for breakfast.
+Love a spag bol?
+Make it as usual but with soya mince instead (see recipe here).
+Fancy a chicken korma?
+Just sub out the chicken with cauliflower (see recipe here).
+Eating familiar food should have a less drastic change to your body, and will save you from worrying about fermenting durian kombucha for your breakfast oatmeal super juice.

 2) Find a balance between processed substitutes and whole foods

-Faux, subs, and replacements can be amazing.
-I am regularly guilty of picking up a vegan sausage-roll when out and about.
-On top of this, there is a whole multitude of new products available this month, and it’s great fun trying them out.
-However, replacing every meal with a branded imitation meat or cheese is going to hit your wallet, and (sometimes) lead to disappointment.
-Instead, why not try making some of our recipes?
-We promise they can be even simpler and tastier than trying to find a way to sneak sneak lindas into every meal or work out how to pronounce 'quorn'.
-Try our refried beans or dahl for super easy whole food dishes.
+Let's talk faux, fakes, substitutes, and meat replacements.
+Pre-Covid, I was often guilty of picking-up a vegan sausage roll when out and about, and I still enjoy trying out the latest vegan products to hit the supermarket shelves.
+However, replacing every meal with a branded imitation meat or cheese is going to hit your wallet, and will sometimes lead to disappointment.
+Instead, why not browse some of our recipes?
+We promise they can be even simpler, tastier and not to mention healthier than trying to find a way to sneak a Linda McCartney sausage into every meal or work out how to pronounce 'quorn'.
+Try our refried beans or dahl for super easy, whole food dishes.

 3) Have fun, be adventurous and stay safe

-Cooking plant-based meals is a great excuse to be a little more experimental in the bedroom kitchen.
-Try-out ingredients you’ve never heard of, like aquafaba, jackfruit and nutritional yeast .
-Enjoy getting lost down the quieter aisles of your nearest Sainsbury’s superstore or venturing into your local corner store/natural food store.
-Fill your instagram/facebook feeds with anything vegan.
-There are so many great plant-based accounts you can follow for recipes, supermarket finds and inspiration.
-If you consider yourself a tea or coffee connoisseur, which if you are British you definitely do, try reaching past the almond milk on the shelves: rice, oat, hemp, soya await you my son.
+Cooking plant-based meals is a great excuse to be a little more experimental in the kitchen by trying-out ingredients you’ve never heard of, like aquafaba, jackfruit and nutritional yeast .
+Enjoy getting lost down the quieter aisles of your nearest Sainsbury’s superstore or venturing into your local natural food store.
+If you consider yourself a tea or coffee connoisseur, try reaching past the almond and soy milk on the shelves: rice, oat, hemp and tiger nut await you my son.

 When it comes to nutrition, do not fret!
 Iron (dark leafy greens, lentils, beans), calcium (dark leafy greens, tofu, fortified non-dairy milks, fortified cereals) and B12 (nutritional yeast, fortified cereals) are all easy and straightforward to obtain from a complete plant-based diet.
+Don't get caught up on protein either, just check out our blog on the topic.
 If you are extra concerned, invest in some supplements (Boots is your go-to), and if you are still concerned, consult a medical professional for advice.
 Most important of all, pay attention to how you feel.

 4) Prepare for picnics, not for perfection

-Prepare to slip up occasionally.
-It can be incredibly difficult sticking to a strict plant-based diet, so it is important not to give up or beat yourself up when you inevitably fall of the wagon.
-After all, everyone accidentally eats a cracker containing milk powder at some point along their journey.
-Don’t let perfection be the enemy of the good.
+Most importantly, prepare to slip up occasionally.
+It can be incredibly difficult sticking to a strict plant-based diet, so its important not to give up or beat yourself up if you fall off the wagon.
+After all, all vegans accidentally eat a cracker containing pesky milk powder at some point along their journey.
 Remember, every positive aspect of a plant-based lifestyle is on a spectrum, where doing something is always better than doing nothing.

 5) "SALAD IN A PASTY!?
 YOU FILTHY PERVERT"